Right to education: Historical development

 In Europe, before the Enlightenment of the eighteenth and nineteenth century, education was the responsibility of parents and the church.
-With the French and American Revolution, education was established also as a public function.
+With the French and American Revolutions, education was established also as a public function.
 It was thought that the state, by assuming a more active role in the sphere of education, could help to make education available and accessible to all.
 Education had thus far been primarily available to the upper social classes and public education was perceived as a means of realising the egalitarian ideals underlining both revolutions.

 However, neither the American Declaration of Independence (1776) nor the French Declaration of the Rights of Man and of the Citizen (1789) protected the right to education, as the liberal concepts of human rights in the nineteenth century envisaged that parents retained the primary duty for providing education to their children.
-It was the states obligation to ensure that parents complied with this duty, and many states enacted legislation making school attendance compulsory.
+It was the state's obligation to ensure that parents complied with this duty, and many states enacted legislation making school attendance compulsory.
 Furthermore, child labour laws were enacted to limit the number of hours per day children could be employed, to ensure children would attend school.
 States also became involved in the legal regulation of curricula and established minimum educational standards.

-In On Liberty John Stuart Mill wrote that an "education established and controlled by the State should only exist, if it exists at all, as one among many competing experiments, carried on for the purpose of example and stimulus to keep the others up to a certain standard of excellence."
+In On Liberty, John Stuart Mill wrote that an "education established and controlled by the State should only exist, if it exists at all, as one among many competing experiments, carried on for the purpose of example and stimulus to keep the others up to a certain standard of excellence."
 Liberal thinkers of the nineteenth century pointed to the dangers to too much state involvement in the sphere of education, but relied on state intervention to reduce the dominance of the church, and to protect the right to education of children against their own parents.
 In the latter half of the nineteenth century, educational rights were included in domestic bills of rights.
 The 1849 Paulskirchenverfassung, the constitution of the German Empire, strongly influenced subsequent European constitutions and devoted Article 152 to 158 of its bill of rights to education.
 The constitution recognised education as a function of the state, independent of the church.
 Remarkable at the time, the constitution proclaimed the right to free education for the poor, but the constitution did not explicitly require the state to set up educational institutions.
 Instead the constitution protected the rights of citizens to found and operate schools and to provide home education.
 The constitution also provided for freedom of science and teaching, and it guaranteed the right of everybody to choose a vocation and train for it.